Grodd91/PyGames/Epic Adventure RPG/README.md

 1. Make sure you have Python 3.x installed.
 2. Copy the entire game code from the `EpicAdventure.py` file.
 3. Open a terminal or console and navigate to the directory where you copied the code.
-4. Enter the following command to run the game: 'python EpicAdventure.py'
+4. Enter the following command to run the game: `python EpicAdventure.py`